Definition of Cultural Hybridization

 - Creole languages, a new language developed from simplifying and blending different languages that come into contact within particular population, at a specific point in time.
 For example, Louisiana Creole which is a combination of African, French, and English languages.

 - Global restaurant chains like Kentucky Fried Chicken or McDonald’s (KFC), modifying their menus to suit the tastes or mores of different cultures.
 For example, in India, due to religious restrictions on eating beef, the Maharaja Mac is a McDonald’s Big Mac made with a chicken or veggie patty.

-- The popularity of martial arts films in the United States using traditionally Asian cultural elements that are adapted to fit the tastes the viewing public.
+- Martial arts films in the United States that adapt traditional Asian cultural elements to fit the tastes of the viewing public.

 - Plural: cultural hybridizations